Randolph Hill accredited as Living Wage employer

 Randolph Hill Nursing Homes join more than 100 other social care organisations in Scotland who have committed to paying the real Living Wage, collectively uplifting more than 7000 workers onto the real Living Wage.

-The Living Wage commitment will see everyone working at Randolph Hill Nursing Homes receive a minimum hourly wage of £9.90 per hour.
-This Living Wage rate was announced on Monday 15th November 2021 as part of Living Wage Week.
+The Living Wage commitment will see everyone working at Randolph Hill Nursing Homes receive a minimum hourly wage of £10.90 per hour.
+This Living Wage rate was announced in November 2022 as part of Living Wage Week.
 This rate is significantly higher than the government minimum for over 23s, which currently stands at £9.50 per hour.

 In Scotland, more than 14% of all jobs pay less than the real Living Wage – around 330,000 jobs.
 Despite this, Randolph Hill Nursing Homes have committed to pay the real Living Wage and deliver a fair day’s pay for a hard day’s work.